- The ObjectOutputStream Class

 serialization.
 Each method puts the specified named value into the

 stream.
-An IllegalArgumentException
+An IllegalArgumentException is thrown if

-does not match the name of a serializable field for
+name does not match the name of a serializable field for

 the class whose fields are being written, or if the type of the named